 - Analyzing allegations of mismanagement of pension assets, improper conversion of a defined benefit plan to a cash balance formula, and inadequate disclosures to participants

 - Evaluating issues related to class certification and the economics of retirement plan products, as well as loss causation and damages issues

 - Analyzing ERISA health care plan claims data to evaluate benefit payments and fees, in matters involving corporate, union, and government health insurance plans.

-- Featured Expert R. Glenn Hubbard Dean Emeritus, Russell L. Carson Professor of Finance and Economics, Columbia Business School
+- Featured Expert R. Glenn Hubbard Dean Emeritus and Russell L. Carson Professor of Finance and Economics, Columbia Business School

 Analysis Group Managing Principal D. Lee Heavner Contributes to ABA Business Law Compilation